Ahasannn/Flappy-Bird/README.md

 * Graphics Library: GL/glut.h
 * OpenGL 2.0

-Install OpenGl 2.0 and then create a glut project.
+Install OpenGL 2.0 and then create a glut project.
 After that run the main.cpp file.

 <hr/>